Cesaro, most underrated. Third time this has happened in a row. Dave Meltzer, thoughts?

 I mean, seriously, look at what the dude can do.

-That, THAT, is a tremendous maneuver, and he makes it look absolutely effortless.
+That, THAT, is a tremendous manoeuvre, and he makes it look absolutely effortless.
 I am right there with you, Zeb Colter, thrusting my fists into the air and screaming “YES!” every time he hits that move.
 It looks absolutely amazing.

 Even better when he pulls off a Super Street Fighting Mortal Kombat 5-second super charged version of it!